ifthenpay/ifthenpay-sdk-php/readme.md

     public function getUpdatedAt(): ?DateTimeImmutable;
 ```

-* `toArray()` returns an array version of the current object, it also converts the dates to string and the Status enum to string, this can be used if you prefer to deal with arrays and primitives.
+* `toArray()` returns an array version of the current object, it also converts the dates to strings and the Status enum to strings.
+This can be used if you prefer to deal with arrays and primitives.
 * `getOrderId()` returns the order ID.
 * `getAmount()` returns the amount.
 * `getTransactionId()` returns the transaction ID, it will return null for Multibanco Offline and Pay By Link, since these do not use that property like other payment methods.
-* `getReference()` returns the reference, it will return null for **all** payments except Multibanco Dynamic, Multibanco Offline and Payshop, since only these use that property.
+* `getReference()` returns the reference, it will return null for **all** payments except Multibanco Dynamic, Multibanco Offline, and Payshop, since only these use that property.
 * `getStatus()` returns an enum of the status of the payment /ifthenpay-sdk/src/Enums/Status.php.
-* `getExpireDate()` returns the generated date of expiration or null, note that this date is only meant facilitate state changing of the payment inside your logic and it does not direcly reflect the inherent expiration of a payment.
+* `getExpireDate()` returns the generated date of expiration or null.
+Note that this date is only meant to facilitate state changing of the payment inside your logic, and it does not directly reflect the inherent expiration of a payment.
-* `getCreatedAt()` returns the date of the creation of the payment, attention this uses Europe/Lisbon timezone.
+* `getCreatedAt()` returns the date of the creation of the payment, note that this uses the Europe/Lisbon timezone.
-* `getUpdatedAt()` returns the date of the update of the payment, this property exists for when you wish to add logic that updates the payment status and wish to add a update timestamp.
+* `getUpdatedAt()` returns the date of the update of the payment, this property exists for when you wish to add logic that updates the payment status and wish to add an update timestamp.

 ## 💻 Examples

-These are some common use cases show in simplified maner, more can be found at the examples folder of this project.
+These are some common use cases shown in a simplified manner, more can be found in the examples folder of this project.

 ### Create a payment

 Use the `initPayment()` method to create a payment using the current payment service.
-It will return a payment object which you can then use to store in your database or execute some logic.
+It will return a payment object, which you can then use to store in your database or execute some logic.
 Each payment service provides this method, with some expecting different parameters and return objects.

 ```php